mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ![mps artifacts dialog](mps_artifacts.png)

-The directory also contains settings for code styles, copyright infos and enabled inspections.
+The directory also contains settings for code styles, copyright info and enabled inspections.
 The paths to the used libraries (*.jar) are also specified in the `libraries` subfolder.
 The run configurations, search scopes as well as many other IntelliJ specific project settings,

 # .mps